Narodny Sobor

-The All-Russian Social Movement "Narodny Sobor" (Народный Собор; Narodnyy Sobor) (Russian for "People's Council") is a Russian social movement based on the ideas of national patriotism and orthodoxy and protecting public morality and traditional family values.
-The movement includes scientists, historians, politicians, lawyers and businessmen, cultural figures and the Russian Orthodox Church.
+The All-Russian Social Movement "Narodny Sobor" (Народный Собор; Narodnyy Sobor) (Russian for "People's Council") is a Russian ultranationalist social movement based on the ideas of national patriotism and orthodoxy and declared protecting of public morality and traditional family values.

 The Narodny Sobor, which opposes the promotion of homosexuality, became famous, in particular, for its protests against the concerts of the Madonna, who supports the LGBT community, as well as for its lawsuit, which almost ended in prison for curators of the "Forbidden Art" exhibition of Yuri Samodurov and Andrei Erofeev.
 In 2003, after another exhibition "Beware, Religion!" activists of the Narodny Sobor smashed the Sakharov Center, and in May 2012 they picketed the exhibition of Marat Gelman "Rodina".

 Structure and leadership

-As of December 2010, the branches of the Narodny Sobor operate in 45 regions of Russia.
-The movement includes more than 250 various public organizations and associations, including Orthodox, human rights, veteran, military-patriotic, cultural, historical, creative, parental and family, sports and other associations of citizens.
+The movement includes more than 250 minor public organizations and associations (created mostly by the same people).